 Note also that we can regard $\omega$ on the right hand side as an arbitrary number while $G$ on the left hand side is easily expressed in terms of $\omega^2$.

-\item Combination of Rakha-Rathie transformation \eqref{eq:quadRakhaRathie3.1} with \eqref{eq:Bailey2} leads to a transformation of a special Saalsch\"{u}tzian ${}_5F_{4}$ with one unit shift to a particular nearly-poised of the second kind ${}_6F_{5}$ with three unit shifts.
+\item Combination of the Rakha-Rathie transformation \eqref{eq:quadRakhaRathie3.1} with \eqref{eq:Bailey2} leads to a transformation of a special Saalsch\"{u}tzian ${}_5F_{4}$ with one unit shift to a particular second kind nearly-poised ${}_6F_{5}$ with three unit shifts.
 Renaming parameters according to $A=\alpha$, $B=\alpha-\beta-1/2$, $C=1+2\alpha-b$, $D=\delta$, we obtain

 where $n\in\N$, and